jeckman/wpbook-lite/README.txt

   use 2.1.
 * Rewrote comment import to not use FQL as that is not supported in new Facebook apps using v2 or later of the API
+* Ask for publish_actions not publish_stream - deprecated API functions.
+This will
+  probably mean people will need to regenerate their access tokens, but it works.

 = 1.5.4 =
 * When granting a new access token, get the short-term one and then immediately